irrdnet/irrd/docs/admins/deployment.rst

         }
     }

-This example is using plain HTTP for now, but you can subsequently run ``certbot --nginx`` can be used on most platforms to generate the right certificates from LetsEncrypt and update the configuration to configure HTTPS.
+Then, update this configuration to use HTTPS by running ``certbot --nginx``, which is available on most platforms, to generate the right certificates from LetsEncrypt and update the configuration to enable HTTPS, including redirects from plain HTTP.

 You can also use other services or your own configuration.
+You will likely need to increase some timeouts for slower queries.
+Enabling GZIP compression for ``text/plain`` and ``application/json`` responses is recommended.
 If your service runs on a different host, set ``server.http.forwarded_allow_ips`` to let IRRd trust the ``X-Forwarded-For`` header.

 .. warning::
     While running the HTTP services over plain HTTP is possible, using